learn-computer-graphics/blog/content/posts/learning-environment.md

 ### Testable content

 The killer-feature of notebooks is that they are able to **show python code to your reader, execute it and display the result**.
-Whenever you need to use an equation, your can explain it step by step and demonstrate that it works by displaying the result.
+Whenever you need to use an equation, you can explain it step by step and demonstrate that it works by displaying the result.
 It is even possible to **generate diagrams** from your code with the help of [matplotlib](https://matplotlib.org/).
-Some libraries (such as [plotly](https://plotly.com/python/)) even allows you to display interactive 3D figures.
+Some libraries (such as [plotly](https://plotly.com/python/)) allows you to display interactive 3D figures.

 While the environment is powerful, it is mostly limited to the python ecosystem.
 It's easy to miss some other libraries made for the web in javascript.
 We could have created a [language kernels](https://jupyter-client.readthedocs.io/en/stable/kernels.html) or made similar [modifications](https://jupyter-notebook.readthedocs.io/en/stable/examples/Notebook/JavaScript%20Notebook%20Extensions.html) to run our javascript, yet we prefer not to as those kind of changes are very likely to break with a version update.
-Instead we picked the easier path : **embed webpage in notebooks using `iframe` with built-in IPython methods** (example below).
+Instead we picked the easiest path : **embed webpage in notebooks using `iframe` with built-in IPython methods** (such as below).

 {{< iframe "https://deps.learn-computer-graphics.com/libs/blueprint-ue-viewer/" >}}